 While there is little hard evidence for many conventions that have grown around color use in publicationst, there is one area in which color use does follow hard-and-first rules: cultural color psychology.
-The high visiblity of red might make it appealing in the West, but in South Africa, where it is associated with mourning, it would not be seen on a cover about as often as black would be in the W here is generally appealing to all of us irrespective of culture becase of its caln ginnue, but is a turnoff when used for food.
+The high visiblity of red might make it appealing in the West, but in South Africa, where it is associated with mourning, it would not be seen on a cover about as often as black would be in the W req is generally appealing to all of us irrespective of culture becase of its caln annual e, but is a turnoff when used for food.
 It's all about context.
-So while it y be som hat useless to tell a designer how v NOT to e it. to use color, here's a helpful guide on and tradefy, but on the inside pages
+So while it y be som hat useless to tell a designer how to use color, here's a helpful guide on w NOT to e it.